nanotechz9l/Source-code-analyzer/README.md

 * [X] SQUASHED - Add vulnerability information, and recommendations.
 * [X] SQUASHED - Improve the regex search findings output
 * [X] SQUASHED - Add line numbers for function in question to vulnerability information, and recommendations!
-* Update dfuncs to include the newly added c_rules 160 dangerous functions!
+* [X] SQUASHED - Update dfuncs to include the newly added c_rules 160 dangerous functions (makes scoring 100% accurate)!
 * Fix an error when no ARGV is given at runtime.

 ## Credits